jaeheejung/jaeheejung.github.io/research.md

 #### Work in Progress

+Jung, Jae-Hee and Margit Tavits. _Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality_. (book manuscript) _Contract in progress with Elements in Gender & Politics at Cambridge University Press._

 Jung, Jae-Hee.
 "Voters' Preferences for Parties' Moral Rhetoric." _Under review._

 Jung, Jae-Hee.
 "Does Moral Rhetoric Fuel or Reduce Divides Between Parties and Non-Copartisan Voters?" _Under review._